ThDegen/AI-Real-Image-Classification/README.md

 >
 > Answer:

-We successfully developed a functional API for our model using FastAPI, which provided an interface for real-time inference.
+We successfully developed a functional API for our model using FastAPI, which provides an interface for real-time inference.
 By using its built-in support for an user interface, we utilized the /docs endpoint to interactively test our functions and validate data schemas without writing additional client-side code.
 This approach allowed us to check that our model remained accessible and easily verifiable during development and final testing.
-We implemented this API twice, once for the ONNX implementation (new) and once for the torch-based model (old).
+We implemented this API twice, teh first time for the ONNX implementation (new) and the second for the torch-based model (old).
 We used ONNX implementation in order to enable cross-platform and cross-library support while improving inference performance.

 ### Question 24